ansible/ansible/rst/modules.rst

 *state*:

 * either 'file', 'link', 'directory', or 'absent'.
 The default is 'file'.
 If 'directory', the directory and all immediate subdirectories will be created if they do not exist.
-If 'file', the file will NOT be created if it does not exist, specify `copy` or `template` for the module name instead if you need to put content at the specified location.  if 'link', the symbolic link will be created or changed.
+If 'file', the file will NOT be created if it does not exist, specify `copy` or `template` for the module name instead if you need to put content at the specified location.
+If 'link', the symbolic link will be created or changed.
 If 'absent', directories will be recursively deleted, and files or symlinks will be unlinked.

 *mode*: